PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 After 12 minutes in he starts to talk about national collaboration and development examples which you can skip.
 It may be interesting later though as you make recommendations in your conference poster.

 ### A more technical introduction
-Specifically watch untill the 5th minute; the part about using it for a business is not vital but may inspire your problem statement.
+Specifically, watch until the 5th minute; the part about using it for a business is not vital but may inspire your problem statement.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/qfOgdj4Okdw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Full documentation
-Now that we have gotten a good impression of the SDG indicators and what they are for I would recommend you choose one of the 17 goals and start narrowing down to an SDG indicator you want investigate.
+Now that we have gotten a good impression of the SDG indicators and what they are for.
+I recommend you choose one of the 17 goals and start narrowing down to an SDG indicator you want investigate.
 You can [view the full documentation of the project here](https://sdg-tracker.org/).

 <figure>
     <img src=".\assets\SDG Indicators.png" />